Learn About CHIP in Mississippi

 Please note that the requirements for CHIP and Medicaid enrollment are different in each state.
 Unlike Mississippi, some states accepted the Affordable Care Act expansion, which increases the number of applicants who are Medicaid eligible.
 Medicaid eligible children in MS should enroll in Medicaid for children rather than CHIP, as Medicaid coverage and costs are more beneficial and advantageous.

-Who is eligible for CHIP in Mississippi?
+Who qualifies for CHIP in Mississippi?

 Before applying to the Mississippi Children’s Health Insurance Program, applicants should know the enrollment criteria and documents needed to establish eligibility.
 To be covered by CHIP in Mississippi, petitioners must: